MoncefMhasni/Girlscodetoo/README.md

 ### Solution:

-Starting from index i, look for the first girl j whose height is more than girl i and print her index.
+Starting from index i, look for the first girl j whose height is more than h(i) and print her index.
 Reiterate starting from j.

 ## B. Flower Graphs